The 2018 shortFLIX films will air on Sky Arts, 24th May at 10:30PM. Tune in!

 NOSEBLEED follows a pivotal week for long-time best friends Lilah and Coby, whose friendship is morphing into something far more venomous and toxic.
 A flower that once delicately bloomed proves to just as easily draw blood with its thorns…

-Films were Luna’s escape growing up, watching until she had no perception of her own reality - because hers wasn’t that good anyway.
+Films were Luna’s escape growing up, school was always rough and lonesome so watching until she had no perception of her own reality made her feel better.
 Otto from REPO MAN was her dream guy, and no one has ever lived up to her expectation of this terrifically peng fictional character.
-Once she had left the so-called best years of her life behind, escaping teen-hood, this obsessively, almost disgusting amount of time bingeing on films came in handy.
-NOSEBLEED is her first short film, and this is the best thing that has happened to her in years; she was so extremely appreciative of the terrific news that she cried multiple, multiple times.
+Once she had left the so-called best years of her life behind, escaping teen-hood, this obsessive, almost disgusting amount of time bingeing on films came in handy.
+NOSEBLEED is her first short film. 🐍

 You can stay updated with Luna below:

 TOGETHER, THEY SMOKE is the story of a depressed young man.
 Following a failed suicide attempt, he must contend with the dysfunctions of his family, a cardboard coffin, and his own anxiety in order to say goodbye to his terminally ill mother.

 Henry is a short film-maker, animator and writer, living in Bath.
 Since the age of 15, he’s dealt with tough issues through his work.
 Having tackled hard-hitting subjects such as toy dog attacks, semi-nude vampire hunting, and perilous journeys to buy milk, he’s decided it’s about time to depict something lighter; the death of his Mum.
 He’s delighted to have been chosen by shortFLIX, and is hoping that his film Together They Smoke can open a dialogue surrounding the tricky topics of death, cancer and suicide, whilst also raising the occasional smile.
 He’s very excited to get started.